 In the freelance world, getting paid takes time and publications pay according to different schedules.
 The vast majority of magazines pay when the article gets published.
 This can be a long wait because of publishing lead times.
 Typically you’ll get paid within about 30 days of publication.

 What if you don’t receive your money within a reasonable time?
 Send a reminder invoice.

 I usually send a second invoice (as an email attachment) to the magazine’s editor, publisher, and accounts payable department.
 I write “PAST DUE” across the top of the invoice in large, black letters when I haven't been paid in a reasonable amount of time.

 In a previous post I gave you a few insights into the less glamorous side of freelance travel writing.
 One unsavory circumstance has to do with deadbeat editors or publishers.
-This is the exception not the rule, but you need to be prepared for it.
+This is a rare exception not the rule, but you need to be prepared for it.
 The longer you’re in the game, the greater your chances of eventually meeting a deadbeat editor or publisher.